-This is a good opportunity to top up your British Airways Executive Club balance with Avios to use for cheap last-minute Business and Economy Class flights on Qantas in Australia, American Airlines in the US, and Japan Airlines and Cathay Pacific in Asia.
+This is a great opportunity to top up your British Airways Executive Club balance with Avios to use for cheap last-minute Business and Economy Class flights on Qantas in Australia, American Airlines in the US, and Japan Airlines and Cathay Pacific in Asia.

 Why this guide is useful

 Avios are great for redeeming short-to-medium flights on oneworld partner airlines.

 For example, you’ll only need 20,000 Avios for a one-way Business Class hop between Auckland/Wellington/Christchurch and Sydney (versus 36,000 Qantas points).
 Purchasing with this 50% bonus means that you can score this flight for ~$537 NZD + taxes instead of cash tickets which retail from $800.

 Qantas Domestic Business Class in Australia are even better value.
 You’ll only need 9,000 Avios one-way between Sydney and Brisbane (versus 16,000 Qantas points).
 Purchasing with this 50% bonus will cost you ~$243 NZD (+ taxes) instead of cash tickets which retail from $900.

 You will need an active British Airways Executive Club account to take advantage of this offer.
 If you haven’t already done so, you can sign up for a British Airways Executive Club account here.

 You also must have at least one Avios point in your Executive Club account – otherwise you will see this very abrupt message:

 - Ends: 25 February 2019 at 12:59pm NZDT